Lillo-S-p-a/ReinforceStrategyCreatorV2/reinforcestrategycreator_pipeline/README.md

 ## Features

-- **Modular Architecture**: Clear separation of concerns with dedicated components for data management, model training, evaluation, and deployment
+- **Modular Architecture**: Clear separation of concerns with dedicated components for data management, model training, evaluation, and deployment.
-- **Hyperparameter Optimization**: Integrated support for Ray Tune and Optuna
+- **Hyperparameter Optimization**: Integrated support for Ray Tune and Optuna.
-- **Cross-Validation**: Robust model selection with multiple metrics
+- **Cross-Validation**: Robust model selection with multiple metrics.
-- **Monitoring**: Real-time performance tracking with Datadog integration
+- **Monitoring**: Real-time performance tracking with Datadog integration (monitoring the simulation environment and pipeline).
-- **Deployment Ready**: Support for paper trading and live deployment
+- **Simulated Paper Trading**: Support for deploying and testing models in a simulated paper trading environment that uses frequently refreshed real market data and simulated order execution.
+(Note: Live brokerage connection for actual paper/live trading is a future goal and not currently implemented).
-- **Extensible**: Easy to add new models, data sources, and evaluation metrics
+- **Extensible**: Easy to add new models, data sources, and evaluation metrics.

 ## Project Structure
+> **Note on Trading Environment:** The `deployment/` directory and related components are designed for **simulated paper trading**.
+This involves using frequently refreshed real market data for feature engineering and signal generation, with subsequent order execution simulated.
+It is not yet connected to a live brokerage for real-time order submission or management of a live paper trading account.

 ```
 reinforcestrategycreator_pipeline/